nklnkl/csc226-cms-api/doc/obj/blog-post.md

-# Blog
+# Blog Post
-The structure of a blog.
+The structure of a blog post.

 ## Properties
 - id